The step input control allows the user to change the input values in predefined increments (steps).

 Keep in mind the varying lengths of decimals.
 Limit the number of digits after the floating point if possible in your use case.
 For more information, have a look at the article on formatting numbers.

-The step input control offers the four value states listed below.
-For the error and warning states, you can show an additional value state text when the focus is on the input field.
+The step input control offers the five value states listed below.
+For the error, warning, and information states, you can show an additional value state text when the focus is on the input field.

 - Success: No value state message is shown